clarkfitzg/stat196K/logistics.md

 - $0.041 / GB

 Cheapest, and seems best suited to our use typical use cases.

+Minimum storage is 1.8 TB.
+Hmmm.
+Still, $74 / month is not that expensive.

 What's with the difference between baseline and burst throughput?
 They're more than two orders of magnitude different.